Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 The holidays are coming up, and my favorite part about Christmas, besides the extra sweets, is all the phenomenal movies I watch during this time of the year.
-One of our family favorites is The Grinch.
+One of our family favorites is How the Grinch Stole Christmas.
 There’s something special about snuggling up on the couch and watching Christmas movies.

-One thing my house loves to do is have theme nights.
-When we settle down to watch The Grinch, we like to make our favorite green snacks.
+One thing my house loves to do is have family movie nights and theme nights.
+When we settle down to watch The Grinch during the holiday season, we like to make our favorite green snacks.

 Why You’ll Love This Grinch Cake Mix Cookie Recipe

 - It’s a fun and easy cookie.
-The recipe is not complicated, but it turns out to be a fun-themed Christmas cookie.
+The easy cake mix cookie recipe is not complicated, but it turns out to be a fun-themed Christmas cookie.
 My family loves getting into the holiday spirit, and it’s an added bonus when we get into a movie theme!